Oscillations

 The damped harmonic oscillator

-Consider a little cart attached to a spring on a horizontal plane; by displacing the cart from its resting position, an elastic force \(F = -kx\) will act on it.
-We then write the equation of motion:
+Consider a cart attached to a spring on a horizontal plane; by displacing the cart from its resting position, an elastic force \(F = -kx\) will act on it.
+The equation of motion is:

 \[\begin{equation} m\ddot{x} = -kx \implies \ddot{x} +\frac{k}{m}x = 0 \end{equation}\]

-Now we also introduce a frictional force proportional to the velocity of the form \(F_a = -\varkappa \dot{x}\).
+Now we also introduce a frictional damping force proportional to the velocity, of the form \(F_a = -\varkappa \dot{x}\).
 We then obtain:

 \[\begin{equation} m\ddot{x} = -kx - \varkappa \dot{x} \implies \ddot{x} + \frac{\varkappa}{m}\dot{x} + \frac{k}{m}x = 0 \end{equation}\]